 What is the Elder Abuse Helpline?

-Our confidential Elder Abuse Helpline (1300 651 192) is a contact point for anyone who experiences, witnesses or suspects that an older person is being abused by someone they know and trust, usually a family member.
+Our confidential Queensland Elder Abuse Helpline (1300 651 192) is a contact point for anyone who experiences, witnesses or suspects that an older person is being abused by someone they know and trust – usually a family member.

-The Elder Abuse Helpline is a source of information, support, and referral about elder abuse, and about protecting the rights, dignity and independence of older people.
+The Elder Abuse Helpline is a source of information, support, and referral for elder abuse situations.
+We aim to protect the rights, dignity and independence of older people.